Pennellville Historic District: European settlers

-Pennellville was settled by Thomas Pennell, who moved to Brunswick from Falmouth before 1765.
+Pennellville was settled by Thomas Pennell, who moved to Brunswick from Falmouth (today's Portland) before 1765.
 Contrary to what appears in some sources, Thomas Pennell was not the son of Thomas Pennell of Gloucester, Massachusetts, nor is there any reliable evidence that he came from the Channel Islands.
-Thomas Pennell's history before his 1735 marriage to Rachel Riggs is unknown.
+Pennell's history before his 1735 marriage to Rachel Riggs is unknown.
 Thomas had five sons (four of them being John, Thomas, Matthew and Stephen).
 His second son was Thomas Pennell II (1739–1812), who, about 1768, married Alice Anderson of Freeport, Maine.
 Thomas II lived in the Brunswick area, becoming a tax collector and was a shipwright in the 1790s.
 Thomas II and Alice had five sons and five daughters.
 Thomas II taught the sons the shipbuilding trade.
 Together, they expanded their shipbuilding activities and merchant shipping business in the period around 1800.

-The fifth child and second son of Thomas II was Jacob Pennell, (1778–1841).
-He was the most prosperous of the five sons, and built at least twenty ships in Middle Bay (the larger bay upon which Pennellville sits) between 1810 and 1841.
-He acquired most of the land at Pennellville (land originally owned by his father) by buying the lots that had been divided amongst his brothers.
-He then built a house with his new-found wealth.
-At the beginning of the 21st century, his house, the Jacob Pennell Mansion, is the oldest standing house in Pennellville.
+The fifth child and second son of Thomas II was Jacob Pennell (1778–1841), who was the most prosperous of the five sons.